 Grade forgiveness may be used no more than one time, regardless of the number of times a student may begin and discontinue enrollment.
+Once grade forgiveness has been applied to a student's record it is not reversible.

 AUDITING COURSES